glopezep/opery-sequelize-base-service/README.md

 ## Description

-This service adds base methods for all models
+This service adds base methods for all models.

+## Requirements

+- You need some Sequelize Model to use this service.

 ## Installation

 ```bash
 npm install --save opery-sequelize-base-service
 ```

-## Requirements

-- You need some Sequelize Model to use this service.

 ## Methods